-I covered the trial for three years, but found myself visiting the alleged mastermind behind bars for the past six years – which has been a wacky, insightful journey.
+It’s the story of South Africa’s first high treason trial since 1994, when the country attained democracy.
+I covered the trial for three years, but soon found myself visiting the alleged mastermind behind bars over six years.
 Since there were so many accused in the trial, there has never been a concise record of how they wanted to topple the democratic government – until now.
-I have spent the last year ploughing through tens of thousands of papers from the court transcripts, to piece together the different versions and events as they played out between 2001/2002.
+I dedicated a year to research through tens of thousands of papers from the court transcripts, to piece together the different versions of events as they played out between 2001/2002.

 UKWELI DIARIES – TRAVEL BLOG

 The word Ukweli, is the Swahili word for “Truth”.
 My family used to live in Kenya for close to a decade and I lost a piece of my heart in East Africa every time I went to visit.
 So much so, that I had the word Ukweli tattooed on my ankle after a trip.